malvaia/eog-plugin-symlink/README.md

 ## Usage
 Press the S key to create the symlink.
-Alternatively, you can click on the Application menu -> Create Symlink
+Alternatively, you can click on the Application menu -> Create Symlink D -> Create a symlink for the original file (located in the parent folder) in the Best folder.
+CTRL+X -> Delete the original file (located in the parent folder).